 If two claims are contradictory, they're also contrary, but not vice-versa.
-For example, "All dogs bark" and "No dogs bark" are contrary (they can't both be true), but they're not contradictory: Since "dogs" must refer to some object when it's used here, they can both be false.
+For example, "All dogs bark" and "No dogs bark" are contrary (they can't both be true), but they're not contradictory: since "dogs" must refer to some object when it's used in this way, they can both be false.